Elliptic curve: Elliptic curves over the real numbers

-The definition of elliptic curve also requires that the curve is non-singular.
+The definition of elliptic curve also requires that the curve be non-singular.
 Geometrically, this means that the graph has no cusps, self-intersections, or isolated points.
 Algebraically, this holds if and only if the discriminant, $\Delta$, is not equal to zero.

+The discriminant is zero when $a=-3k^2, b=2k^3$ for some real $k$.

 (Although the factor −16 is irrelevant to whether or not the curve is non-singular, this definition of the discriminant is useful in a more advanced study of elliptic curves.)

 The real graph of a non-singular curve has two components if its discriminant is positive, and one component if it is negative.
 For example, in the graphs shown in figure to the right, the discriminant in the first case is 64, and in the second case is −368.